Subwaytime/waku/README.md

 ## Limitations

 At the Moment the `useComponent` Function is only available in the `setup` Lifecycle.
 This is due to the usage of `inject/provide` from Vue 3.
+Also there is no Devtools Support, but its in the works!
+That means added Components wont be visible in Devtools for now..

 ## Roadmap
 - Devtools Support